-Products fail, even the high end stuff, that’s a fact and it’s got nothing to do with quality but since Amazon has a rock solid returns policy you have recourse and are protected.
+Products fail, even the high end stuff, that’s a fact and it’s got nothing to do with quality but since Amazon has a rock-solid returns policy you have recourse and are protected.

-After reading the introduction, if you still think this record player could be right for you keep reading.
+After reading the introduction, if you still think this record player could be right for you to keep reading.
 Alternatively, check out my other reviews of all-in-one record player solutions.